DPotoyan/Chem324/_build/Lec4-3.md

 ### Correction #1 rovibrational coupling

-One correction one can make to the rotational-vibrational model is to include the effect of coupling between rotational and virbational degrees of freedom.
-When exciting molecules to higher vibratinal states it is reasonable to expect that rotational parameters will be impacted as a result of changes in average intra-nuclear distance among aother things.
-This can be accounted by making rotaional constant dependent on virbational level v. $B\rightarrow B_v$.
-The v dependence is captued via the following expression showing that rotatioanl constnat is a linearly decreasing function of v!
+One correction one can make to the rotational-vibrational model is to include the effect of coupling between rotational and vibrational degrees of freedom.
+When exciting molecules to higher vibrational states, it is reasonable to expect that rotational parameters will be impacted as a result of changes in the average intra-nuclear distance, among other things.
+This can be accounted for by making rotational constant dependent on vibrational level v. $B\rightarrow B_v$.
+The v dependence is captured via the following expression showing that rotational constant is a linearly decreasing function of v!

 $$
 B_v = B_e-\alpha_e(v+1/2)